 If you need health coverage, the Covered California website allows you to submit a single application to determine if you are eligible for Covered California or Medi-Cal:

 Information about special enrollment for Covered California that was opened up due to the pandemic:

 Medicare covers some COVID-19 related expenses such as testing and hospitalization:

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law.
 Among other things, this Act expands health-insurance coverage for diagnostic testing and requires coverage for preventative services and vaccines.
 The link below provides a summary and full text of the Act:

 The office of U.S. Senator Dianne Feinstein has put together this list of links for assistance for Californians affected by COVID-19, including testing and vaccines, benefits for individuals, and benefits for businesses:

 San Diego Law Library YouTube Channel

 San Diego Law Library has an up to date YouTube channel.
-Below are a selection of our classes that deal with government benefits:
+Below is a link to one of our classes dealing with government benefits: